Vladimir Jugović: Juventus

 In 1995 Jugović was purchased from Sampdoria by Juventus, whose coach at the time was Marcello Lippi.
 In his first season, Juventus finished as runners-up in Serie A. In the 1996 UEFA Champions League Final, he came on as a substitute for Antonio Conte and scored the decisive penalty for Juventus against Ajax, following a 1–1 draw after extra-time.
 In a 2017 interview with Goal.com, he recalled that he felt calm before taking his penalty against Ajax keeper Edwin van der Sar.
-After his role in their Champions League victory, Jugović played for Juventus for one more season, during which he featured in the 1996 Intercontinental Cup, which Juventus won 1–0 over Riverplate.
+After his role in their Champions League victory, Jugović played for Juventus for one more season, during which he featured in the 1996 Intercontinental Cup, which Juventus won 1–0 over River Plate.
 That season, Juventus went on to win the 1996–97 Serie A title, after which Jugović left for Lazio.
 In total, he made 77 appearances for the Turin–based club, scoring 10 goals.

 Looking back at the trainings content and discipline under Marcello Lippi he noted: "The way we were training was a thing to watch and analyze.
 We didn't have time to rest and we would begin our first training in the day with a 40 minute work in the gym succeeded by running sessions, and that was only a warm up.
 In the afternoon we had a tactical training combined with a football playing and the third drill was around 20:00 p.m. containing mostly stretching.
 So, none of our success happened by an accident, we deserved everything and i do not like when someone oppugn our achievements.
 That was maybe a reason why we had such a big amount of injuries.
 I think that no club today train as hard as we did then."